 Of all the people who ignored the Bengal famine, perhaps the most curious case is Mukerjee’s hero, Mohandas Gandhi.
 For all his reputation as a humanitarian, Gandhi did remarkably little about the emergency.
 The issue barely comes up in his letters, except as another grievance against the Raj.
-Yet in peacetime, the Raj always handled famines with efficiency.
+Yet in peacetime throughout the 20th century, the Raj always handled famines with efficiency.

 In February 1944 Gandhi wrote to Wavell: “I know that millions outside are starving for want of food.
 But I should feel utterly helpless if I went out and missed the food [i.e. independence] by which alone living becomes worthwhile.”

 Gandhi felt free to conduct his private “fast unto death” even as the rest of India starved.
 He reasoned that he was playing for far bigger stakes.
 As was Winston Churchill.

 Dr. Herman is author of Gandhi & Churchill (2008), a finalist for the 2009 Pulitzer Prize, and is a Visiting Scholar at the American Enterprise Institute.
 His latest book is Lenin, Wilson, and the Birth of the New World Disorder.
 See also his Hillsdale College lecture, “Lenin and the Russian Revolution.”